By Fiona McKim

 Reasons to avoid

 When GHD launches a product, we pay attention.
 This brand is known for innovation and an ability to know what consumers want even before we do (case in point: GHD launches the original styler; suddenly we all want poker-straight hair).
-The Helios Professional Hair Dryer is their latest tool and comes with a plethora of shiny new claims, namely that it is GHD’s lightest, fastest professional dryer.
+The GHD Helios Professional Hair Dryer is their latest tool and comes with a plethora of shiny new claims, namely that it is the brand's lightest, fastest professional dryer.
 It offers ultra-powerful drying performance and salon results, with 30% more shine when tested on 101 women compared with their usual dryer.

 Of course, a dryer can’t survive on good looks alone, but the GHD Helios more than measures up when it comes to performance.
 It’s got a light, brushless motor that boasts airflow of 120kph and you can certainly feel that power when you flick it on to full heat and speed – it whooshes into action, albeit in a reasonably quiet way.